Philipp Daniel Merckle

-Philipp Daniel Merckle (born 1 October 1966 in Hamburg, Germany) is a German entrepreneur.
+Philipp Daniel Merckle (born 1 October 1966 in Hamburg, Germany) is a German heir and businessman.
 From 2005 to 2008 he has headed the pharmaceutical company Ratiopharm within the family group Merckle.

 Early life

+Merckle is the son of Adolf and Ruth Merckle.
 After he graduated from high school, Merckle began business training, eventually earning a Bachelor of Arts degree as Betriebswirt.
 In 1998 he earned PhD in pharmaceutical studies at the University of Tübingen.

 Career

 In 1999, he took over the research and development of pharmaceutical company Merckle / Ratiopharm.

-Public Appearances
+Public appearances

 As Ratiopharm chief Philip Merckle was featured in TV advertising with Karlheinz Böhm.
 At the Africa Foundation, he manages the company's policy of selling pills to African refugees for 1 cent each.